 questions for class discussion

 1. In what ways were the 1920s a reaction against the progressive era?
-See boxed quote on page 721.
+(See boxed quote on page 721.)

 2. Was the American isolationism of the 1920s linked to the rise of movements such as the Ku Klux Klan?
 In what ways did movements such as fundamentalism reflect similar antimodern outlooks, and in what ways did they reflect more basic religious disagreements?

 3. To what extent did the policies of the booming 1920s contribute to the depression?
-Was the depression inevitable, or could it have been avoided.
+Was the depression inevitable, or could it have been avoided?
 Why or why not?
-See boxed quote on page 734.
+(See boxed quote on page 734.)

 4. How did the depression challenge the traditional belief of Hoover and other Americans in rugged individualism?
-See two boxed quotes on page 736 as well as section Examining the Exidence on page 737.
+(See two boxed quotes on page 736 as well as section Examining the Evidence on page 737.)

 CONTENDING VOICES: WILLIAM HAWLEY VS. ECONOMISTS’ PETITION